 Even though the recommendation to visit both of these places came from Sarah from New Orleans CVB, I never bothered to ask how long each one was.
 So after our time in the aquarium, I realized that we can easily head over to the Insectarium on the same day.
 And you know what that meant.
 We just got ourselves a full, extra new day to explore New Orleans at the end of our trip.
 (Great little bonus).

 So to break it down for you.
 The aquarium can take up to two hours to explore.
 This obviously depends on your kids.
-Then walk over the the Insectarium which is about a 15 minute stroll from the Aquarium.
-Then spend about two hours at enjoying all things bugs.
+Then walk over to the Insectarium which is about a 15-minute stroll from the Aquarium.
+Then spend about two hours enjoying all things bugs.

 It is a perfect kid day.

 Recommendation – one thing I always do before going to any animal park or attraction is to check out the different shows or cool things that are unique to the place.
 This way you can time your visit around the schedule of what you want to do most.

 In our case, my kids were all gung-ho on checking out the Bug Appetit.
 No this isn’t feeding time for bugs.
 But rather feeding time for humans to try different bug dishes.
 And we made it just in time before it, they shut down, so definitely check the schedule.

 Crazy statistic – did you know that almost 50% of the world has bugs as part of their diet?